 20-yard construction roll-off

-The 20-Yard Roll-Off measures 20' L x 7' W x 4' H and includes up to 2 tons in the flat rate.
+A 20-Yard Roll-Off Dumpster measures 20' x 7' x 4', with 2 tons of debris included in the flat rate.

-A 20-yard roll-off fits kitchen and bath remodels, single-room demo, and small framing jobs in Saginaw.
+Our 20-yard roll-off serves kitchen and bath remodels, single-room demo, and small framing jobs in Saginaw.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Saginaw, drywall and lumber scrap loaded inside.